 (4) This regulation does not affect the law relating to legal professional privilege.

-44. River reserve leases
+44. River reserve leases (Act s.
+29), renewal and sublease of

 (1) The Trust may, by way of renewal or further renewal of a lease granted with the approval of the Minister under section 29, grant a lease of land that is part of the River reserve —